Floobits/news/_posts/2013-10-16-bjorn-tipling-works-at-floobits.md

 Bjorn and I have known each other for the better part of a decade.
 We were on the [Bloglines](http://en.wikipedia.org/wiki/Bloglines) team at Ask.com.
 We were at [Cloudkick](http://en.wikipedia.org/wiki/Cloudkick).
 We were at [Rackspace](http://www.rackspace.com/).
 Now we're at Floobits.

 In short: Bjorn's awesome.
 Matt and I are so happy he decided to join us.
+We're going to build all kinds of cool stuff together.